-Sip and Sew
+Sip N' Sew

 Annual Holiday Party

-Ryan's Case for Smiles
+Ryan's Cases for Smiles

-Members also make infant/children's quilts throughout the year that are donated to Tiny Stitches, which provides layette sets and infant burial sets for newborns in families that have financial difficulty, as well as to SAFFT (Supporting Adoption and Foster Families Together), which provides support for foster children in the local area.
+Members make infant/childrens quilts throughout the year that are donated to Tiny Stitches, which provides layette sets and infant burial sets for newborns in families that have financial difficulty, as well as to SAFFT (Supporting Adoption and Foster Families Together), which provides support for foster children in the local area.

 A new organization that we will be supporting in 2022 is Quilts for Kids, specifically the Northeast Georgia Chapter of Quilts for Kids.
 Quilts for Kids is a nonprofit organization dedicated to transforming fabrics into patchwork quilts to comfort children facing serious illness like cancer or AIDS, trauma, abuse, and natural disasters.